P&P

 • What Candidates Prioritize in 2026

 • 7.
-Reshoring, Manufacturing and Industrial Hiring
+Reshoring, Manufacturing & Industrial Hiring

 • Where the Demand Is Concentrated

 • 8.
-Data-Driven Recruiting: Analytics as Infrastructure
+Data-Driven Recruiting: Analytics as systems

 • Metrics That Matter in 2026